-18.1 Aerodrome operators should promulgate and maintain comprehensive fault reporting procedures for all apron equipment and installations provided by the aerodrome.
-Clear instructions should be issued and repeated by notice at main installation sites.

-18.2 For staff of airlines or operators, simple 'one shot' fault reporting is best.
+- 18.1 Aerodrome operators should promulgate and maintain comprehensive fault reporting procedures for all apron equipment and installations provided by the aerodrome.
+Clear instructions should be issued and repeated by notice at main installation sites. - 18.2 For staff of airlines or operators, simple 'one shot' fault reporting is best.
 Faults on vital operational equipment, or facilities, that could affect aircraft safety, such as airbridges and VDGS, should be reported to a single unit.
 An Operations Control Centre or Safety Unit is best.
-By this means the appropriate and immediate safety decisions can be made/actioned and at the same time a prompt engineering response can be initiated.

-18.3 Details of all reported faults and their rectification should be recorded.

-18.4 For faults where a hazard to aircraft or to aerodrome operations existed or was thought possible, consideration should be given to filling an MOR.
-Further details can be found in Regulation 01/2009 Occurrence Reporting in Civil Aviation.

-18.5 Occurrence reports should be made to CAA Office (Tel 038-248 629) or CAA Duty Officer (Tel +377 (0)44 613 567), e-mail mor@caa-ks.org; infocaa@caa-ks.org.

-18.6 All employers should ensure that there are systems in place to enable staff to report defects and faults in the operator's equipment.
+By this means the appropriate and immediate safety decisions can be made/actioned and at the same time a prompt engineering response can be initiated. - 18.3 Details of all reported faults and their rectification should be recorded. - 18.4 For faults where a hazard to aircraft or to aerodrome operations existed or was thought possible, consideration should be given to filling an MOR.
+Further details can be found in Regulation 09-2017 Reporting, Analysis And Follow-Up Of Occurrences In Civil Aviation, and Regulation 11-2017 Laying Down A List Classifying Occurrences In Civil Aviation to be Mandatorily Reported According to CAA Regulation No. 09/2017. - 18.5 Occurrence reports should be made to CAA Office (Tel 038-248 629) or CAA Duty Officer (Tel. +383 (0)44 613 567), e-mail mor@caa-ks.org; infocaa@caa-ks.org. - 18.6 All employers should ensure that there are systems in place to enable staff to report defects and faults in the operator's equipment.
 Action should be taken on these reports, within in a timescale which reflects the seriousness of the defect or fault and the risk to people and/or aircraft.

-19. Movement Area Inspections
+19 Movement Area Inspections

-19.1 The requirement for inspections and maintenance of airfield facilities is implicit in the aerodrome certifying process and the associated legislation.
+- 19.1 The requirement for inspections and maintenance of airfield facilities is implicit in the aerodrome certifying process and the associated legislation.
 The Aerodrome Services and Operations Manual must contain the requirements and accountabilities for the inspection and auditing of all the safety systems airside on a systematic basis.
-The results should be recorded/ reported and fed back into the safety management system.

-19.2 Aerodrome operators should maintain inspection schedules for all apron equipment and facilities it provides.
+The results should be recorded/ reported and fed back into the safety management system. - 19.2 Aerodrome operators should maintain inspection schedules for all apron equipment and facilities it provides.
 The results of these inspections should be recorded.
 Serviceability/availability records should be maintained on the principal systems for audit and management purposes.